dougbtv/docker-asterisk/README.md

 Which is as simple as running:

+    # Asterisk 11
     docker pull dougbtv/asterisk

+    # Asterisk 13
+    docker pull dougbtv/asterisk13

 ## What is it based on?

-Asterisk 13 has been released!
+Generally this is based on:
+* Centos 7 base images
+* Latest current available version of Asterisk certified branch

+Dockerfile in the root directory is Asterisk 11 and available with `docker pull dougbtv/asterisk`

+Looking for Asterisk 13?

 * The Dockerfile is in `asterisk/13/Dockerfile` & available with `docker pull dougbtv/asterisk13`

-Dockerfile in the root directory is:

-* Based on Centos 6.5 base image
-* Latest current available version of Asterisk 11, certified branch
-  * ...More branches to come in the future.
-* Available with `docker pull dougbtv/asterisk`

-## Now with Travis CI tests

-Check out the info on the latest build @ [Travis-CI](https://travis-ci.org/dougbtv/docker-asterisk), it should give you a little confidence that the latest Dockerfile is building properly, and give you a little information about the build (for example, you can check out what modules are compiled in, a la `module show`).
-In short the Travis build has tests that ensure two instances of this Docker image can make a call between the two.

 ## Check out the latest build!

 The image is backed by [bowline](https://github.com/dougbtv/bowline) (a Docker build server, which I wrote) which watches for the latest tarball from downloads.asterisk.org, builds it into this docker image and then automatically pushes it to dockerhub.

-Whenever a new build is created, the bot creates a pull request here, you can check out the latest merged pull requests, and you'll find a link to the results of the build posted on a paste bin.
-Here's [an example automatically generated pull request](https://github.com/dougbtv/docker-asterisk/pull/16), and here's [an example log](http://www.pasteall.org/54631/text).
+Whenever a new build of Asterisk is created, the bot creates a pull request here, you can check out the latest merged pull requests.
+You'll see the results and logs of the image builds that are available via `docker pull` @ [bowline.io](https://bowline.io/#/knots?details=54479686d47e7986907852ce)

 Bowline is under-work, but, was inspired by my Asterisk dockerfiles, seeing, it takes a while to compile Asterisk. (which is why it's nice to have an up-to-date image available)

+## Verified with CI using Travis

+Check out the info on the latest build @ [Travis-CI](https://travis-ci.org/dougbtv/docker-asterisk), it should give you a little confidence that the latest Dockerfile is building properly, and give you a little information about the build (for example, you can check out what modules are compiled in, a la `module show`).
+In short the Travis build has tests that ensure two instances of this Docker image can make a call between the two.

+Don't be shy!
+Check out the `.travis.yml` file in the root and learn how to do it for yourself (it's not rocket science!)

 ## Running it.